thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 ##### Frontend

 - [Emulation Station](https://www.es-de.org) (ES-DE) - The frontend you'll be setting up.
 It is paid, but very much worth using.
 Refer to their site to purchase and download the app.
 It's a one time deal but be sure to follow their instructions to cancel so you don't get charged monthly (unless you want to)!
-	-  [Screenscraper](http://screenscraper.fr/) - One of the possible places where you'll be getting your artwork for your games.
+	-  Screenscraper - This site is where you'll be getting your artwork for your games.
 Create an account (its free) and save your account info for later.
-  - thegamesdb - free database for scraping your artwork

 #### Core